Ship Review | Silver Explorer -by Ngaire Keene Hutyra

 Overall Opinion: This is an expedition ship and therefore should not be compared to the larger luxury cruise ships.
-However, as far as an expedition ship goes this is an outstanding ship, and I believe the best expedition ship on the market.
+However, as far as an expedition ship goes this is an outstanding ship.
 The ship has great cabins, better than many mass market lines and also comfortable and spacious public rooms.

 I also think the rectangular cabins are really bigger than 175 sq. ft. as they look almost the same size as the View, Vista and Verandah cabins that are 230 sq.ft.

 Adventurer Class | The least expensive cabin, portholes and smaller.